zedarus/zedarus-tool-kit/README.md

   AppController.Instance.GetExtention<DoubleCoinsPopup>().DisplayPopup(UIManager.Instance, <earned coins during session>, <callback>);
   ```

   This returns `true` if popup is pesented (and so you need to wait for player's choice before finally entering game over state), and `false` if not and you can safely enter final game over state in that case.
 Callback should be a method that receives `bool` parameter.
 If parameter is `true` then player chose to double coins.
 If `false` then user decinded not to double coins.
+  :exclamation: Please not that it is important to pass `adBlock` object – this should be a UI invisible image object that lays on top of all your UI and blocks user's clicks while ad is loaded and displayed.

 ##### Free Remove Ads

 - Add `AddExtention(new Zedarus.ToolKit.Extentions.OneTapGames.FreeRemoveAds.FreeRemoveAds(Data.Game, Data.Player, API, "<double_coins_video_ad_id>"));` in your `InitExtentions()` override in `AppController`
 - Set correct settings in API settings section in Game Data DB
-- Call `DisplayPopup()` method on `FreeRemoveAds` instance and pass all required parameters
+- Call `DisplayPopup()` method on `FreeRemoveAds` instance and pass all required parameters. :exclamation: Please not that it is important to pass `adBlock` object – this should be a UI invisible image object that lays on top of all your UI and blocks user's clicks while ad is loaded and displayed.